-- Jason McDonnell - Assistant College Pastor (Read more/less...)
+- Jason McDonnell - Assistant Pastor (Read more/less...)

 Jason had the privilege of growing up in the ministries of Tri-City.
 He came to know Christ during chapel at Tri-City Christian Academy when he was fifteen.
 He graduated with his B.A. from International Baptist College in 2009, then from Maranatha Baptist Seminary with a M.A. in Biblical Studies in 2011.
-While at Maranatha Jason joined the Wisconsin Army National Guard as a Chaplain Candidate.
-He became Tri-City's Assistant Youth Pastor in 2011 and is currently serving as the Assistant College Pastor and the Director of Public Relations and Enrollment for International Baptist College and Seminary, where he is also completing his Master of Divinity.
+Jason finished his M.Div. at International Baptist College and Seminary in 2014.
+He became Tri-City's Assistant Youth Pastor in 2011 and is currently serving as the Assistant Pastor and the Director of Public Relations and Enrollment for International Baptist College and Seminary.
 Jason met his wife, Michelle, at Tri-City, and they have two children: Eddie and LynRae.

 - Jim Sproul - Senior Adults Pastor (Read more/less...)

-Jim Sproul was born in Confluence, Pennsylvania on April 9.
+Jim Sproul was born in Confluence, Pennsylvania.
 He attended Ohiopyle-Stewart Grade School, then South Union High School in Uniontown, Pennsylvania.
 Pastor Jim was saved at the age of 12 when his brother Dave shared the gospel with him; he realized he was lost and received Christ as his Savior.
-He went on to receive a B. A. from Pillsbury Baptist Bible College and a B.D. from San Francisco Conservative Baptist Theological Seminary.
-Pastor Jim has spent most of his life in ministry, starting with the Sproul Evangelistic Team in 1969.
+He received a B. A. from Pillsbury Baptist Bible College and a B.D. from San Francisco Conservative Baptist Theological Seminary.
+He has spent most of his life in ministry, starting with the Sproul Evangelistic Team in 1969.
 He was an assistant pastor for 31 years at Faith Baptist Church in Sellersville, PA where he served at times as music director, Christian school principal, Jr. High youth director, teacher, drama director, and weekly TV broadcast editor and announcer.
 His ministry with senior adults also extended over many years.

 Fun Facts about Pastor Jim

-- Something unique about yourself that not many people know: I have done ventriloquism for over 40 years.
+- Something unique about yourself that not many people know: I have done ventriloquism for 45 years.

 - Favorite Bible verse and why: Isaiah 40:31 — I love the majestic imagery of the eagle representing the strength God gives us.